UMM-CSci-3601-S19/lab-3-berniesanders/TESTCOVERAGE.md

 1. combines text field and status filters - Tests filtering with both text fields and status buttons.

+1. filters todos by id - Tests retrieving a single todo by id.

 #User List
 1. should get and highlight User Name attribute - Ensures the page loads properly